WE ARE NOW ACCEPTING ipa proposals for spring 2019

 What is Expected of a Client

 We rely on our IPA clients to actively engage with student teams.
-We ask each client to meet with the team early in the semester—in mid or late January or, at the latest, early in February – and every two weeks (more or less) thereafter.
+We ask each client to meet with the team early in the semester—in mid- or late-January – and every two weeks thereafter.
 At the first meeting, the client should explain the problem, suggest sources of information, and facilitate access to data and to others that students should talk to (interviewing within organizations and efficiently using information in problem analysis are two skills addressed in IPA).
 We also ask clients to read the final report and provide feedback to the students and the faculty advisor, as well as complete a brief evaluation of the overall IPA experience.
-Of course, many clients have much more interaction than this, sometimes meeting weekly with their student groups, but this is not required.
+Of course, many clients have much more interaction than this, but this is not required.

-To get a project on the menu, please submit an IPA Proposal Form that describes the project, its significance, and the analytic questions students will investigate.
+To apply to get a project on the IPA menu, please submit an IPA Proposal Form that describes the project, its significance, and the analytic questions students will investigate.
 Typical descriptions are one page in length.
-It is helpful if you briefly explain how your organization will make use of the students’ research and their final report.
-Most project proposals are finalized only after some email back-and-forth review and editing between IPA staff and project clients.
-About two-thirds of proposals are, ultimately, included on the list of projects offered to students (the “project menu”).
+Please briefly explain how your organization will make use of the students’ research and their final report.
+IPA staff will work with project clients in order to refine and clarify their original proposal.
+Ultimately, about two-thirds of proposals are included on the menu of projects offered to students.
 You can download last year’s project menu here.
-Examples of completed projects from earlier years are also available; please ask us.
+Examples of completed projects from earlier years are also available upon request.

-We will start to review IPA proposal submissions in September after canvassing the students for their policy interests, which span energy, the environment, education, urban policy, criminal justice, defense policy, science policy, the arts, and other topics as well.
+IPA staff begins to review IPA proposal submissions on a rolling basis in September.
 Based on student interests and the policy focus of your proposal, we assess its fit with the IPA class.

-Teams initiate contact with clients at the start of the spring semester (mid- January) and by February are fully engaged in their projects, which wrap up in early May.
+Teams initiate contact with clients at the start in mid-January and are fully engaged in their projects by February.
 Early in the semester each team develops a consulting agreement with their client to agree on the project scope of work and set other mutual expectations.
 At various points in the semester the team turns in outlines and drafts of the project report to their faculty coach, as well as meeting with their coach.
-The course concludes with the teams reporting their findings at GSPP during class time and, often, presenting to clients’ organizations as well.
+The course concludes with the teams reporting their findings on the Berkeley campus and, often, presenting to clients’ organizations as well.

 If you have any questions about the process, please do not hesitate to contact us: